zapperment/stream-deck-traktor-dj-pro/README.md

-# Stream Deck Traktor DJ Pro
+# Stream Deck Traktor Pro

-A plugin for using the Elgato Stream Deck with the software Native Instruments Traktor DJ Pro.
+A plugin for using the Elgato Stream Deck with the software Native Instruments Traktor Pro.

 This is a work in progress, use at your own risk.
 The installation instructions are for Mac computers.
 It may be possible to use the plugin on Windows, but this